I’m a parent“Just because my child is not having tonic clonic seizures anymore doesn’t mean everything is fine!”

 This Disclosing your epilepsy – to get the job done is a student resource and is included here for parents/guardians so that you can support your child as he/she embarks on a work placement.
 This practical resource will guide your child through the considerations and implications involved in disclosing their epilepsy within a ‘need-when-how’ framework.

 There are different actions your school can take to raise awareness about epilepsy.
-Holding a Purple Day event is a great way to do this.
+Holding a Make March Purple or Purple Day event is a great way to do this.
 Promoting awareness of epilepsy helps reduce stigma and ensures people who have epilepsy do not feel alone.
-There are other activities a school can undertake other than a Purple Day event that can achieve the same results.
+There are other activities a school can undertake other than a Make March Purple event that can achieve the same results.
 As a parent, you can raise this with the school, not just for your child, but for all children who have epilepsy.